Property Division | Pennsylvania Family Law Blog - The Law Offices of Sheryl R. Rentz

 Discovering Hidden Assets During a Divorce

 Dividing up property is an important aspect of divorce, and one of the most contentious.
-It is not uncommon for spouses to attempt to hide assets during the process, particularly in high-net-worth cases.
+It is not uncommon for spouses to attempt to hide assets during the process, particularly in high-net-worth divorce cases.
 If you are going through a divorce and suspect your spouse may be hiding assets, Sheryl R. Rentz can help you search for them.
 She is a Montgomery County family law attorney with more than 25 years of experience.
-Call our Ardmore office toll-free at (866) 290-9292 to schedule a free consultation.
+Call our Ardmore office at (610) 645-0100 to schedule a free consultation.
 Read the rest »

 Lose the Spouse, Keep the House